JNadrowski/js-field-url-link/README.md

 ## Summary
 This is a SharePoint Field Customizer for showing a clickable link in a column.

 For a long time, SharePoint allowed HTML markup in a calculated column.
 The could allow for the user to click on some custom link.
-This functionality was eliminated in June 2017: (https://support.microsoft.com/en-gb/help/4032106/handling-html-markup-in-sharepoint-calculated-fields).
+This functionality was eliminated in [June 2017](https://support.microsoft.com/en-gb/help/4032106/handling-html-markup-in-sharepoint-calculated-fields).

 However, a lot of people still desire and need to use this functionality--including myself.
-To overcome, this Field Customizer was created.
+To replace that functionality, this Field Customizer was created.

 This customizer combines data in the column's description (one description per column) along with the column value (a value for each row) to form the URL link -- specific for each row.
 Specifically, the format of the URL is defined in the column's description and JSON data in for the column value is used as a find and replace.
 An example is as follows:
 Column Description: http://www.blueclarity.com/testme?param1={Param1}
-Column Value: {  "Title" : "ClickMe", "Param1"" : "SomeValue" }
+Column Value: {  "Title" : "ClickMe", "Param1" : "SomeValue" }
-Yields: &lt;a href="http://www.blueclarity.com/testme?param1=SomeValue" target="_blank"&gt;ClickMe&lt;/a&lt;
+Yields: &lt;a href="http://www.blueclarity.com/testme?param1=SomeValue" target="_blank"&gt;ClickMe&lt;/a&gt;

 Please note the following:
 * Title is used to define the inner text of the A element.